Facebook reveals broad takedown of global disinformation networks, including some tied to anti-vaccine groups and state actors

 While Facebook fell short of saying that the operation — which it said was quickly rooted out — was tied directly to the Chinese government, experts say such unusual timing often suggests a coordinated effort.

 Facebook also removed dozens of Facebook and Instagram accounts and groups that posed as Middle Eastern migrants to Belarus and Poland, as well as journalists discussing the migrant crisis.
 The accounts, which were created between September and November and hosted content in English and Arabic, appeared to be attempting to generate criticism of Poland for causing a humanitarian crisis at the border and being hostile to migrants.
+For example, some of the fake accounts talked about anti-migrant neo-Nazi activity in Poland and the difficulty of border crossings.

 Some of these accounts, Facebook said, were tied to the Belarusian KGB, which is the country’s national intelligence agency.
 European leaders have blamed Belarus for provoking the humanitarian conflict because the country’s strongman leader has openly encouraged Iraqis to use its borders to cross into Europe.
 European leaders say this is retaliation for sanctions imposed against the country by the EU.

-In Israel’s occupied Gaza Strip, Hamas, the militant organization that is also the political leader of the territory, ran a disinformation operation intended to generate support for Hamas and criticism of Israel.
+In Israel’s occupied Gaza Strip, Hamas, the militant organization that is also the political leader of the territory, ran a disinformation operation intended to generate support for Hamas and criticism of Israel and of Hamas’s political rivals.
 Accounts pretending to be local news organizations and young women living in the West Bank were disabled by Facebook this fall, the company said.
+The company has previously taken down disinformation operations associated with other political groups in Israel’s occupied territories, showing how social media is a highly-active battleground for political viewpoints there.

 In addition, the company said it was trying to get ahead of evolving tactics by adversarial groups, and pointed to examples of recent enforcement actions in Europe and in Vietnam as examples of those tactics.

 In Italy and France, an anti-vaccination group known as V_V developed coordinated harassment campaigns against doctors and journalists on Facebook.
 In some examples, they would call doctors and journalists Nazis for promoting coronavirus vaccines and claim that the vaccines would lead to a “healthcare dictatorship.”
-The groups would coordinate on other channels, such as Telegram, to organization the harassment.
+The groups would coordinate on other channels, such as Telegram, to organize the harassment.

 Facebook said that such coordinated campaigns, known as brigading, are a new area that the company is starting to police.
 In addition, it said it had begun policing other types of harassment campaigns, including campaigns to report people’s posts as breaking the rules to get them taken down.